wslim/phpgui-httpdebug/README.md

 # wxphp-httpdebug

 ### 1. 简介 Intro
-HttpDebug is a PHP-GUI application for debug http request, use wxPHP/wxWidgets.
+HttpDebug is a PHP-GUI application for debug http request, using wxPHP/wxWidgets.

 ### 2. 安装 Install